Moduli of polarised manifolds via canonical K\"ahler metrics: Construction of the moduli space

 \subsection{Stabiliser preservation}

 A key step in the construction of the moduli space is to give an appropriate understanding of the stabilisers of the points in the Kuranishi space.
 It will only be necessary for us to consider the polystable points, which have reductive stabiliser.
-From above we have the ball $\hat B_{\delta}$ constructed by Br\"onnle-Sz\'ekelyhidi.
-Here we identify the stabilisers of points in an even smaller ball by using the work of Inoue \cite{EI}.
-Results such as these are often called ``stabiliser preservation results'' in the stacks literature.
+From the deformation theorem of Theorem \ref{ortu}, we obtain ball $\hat B\subset \tilde H^1$ of interest.
+Here we identify the stabilisers of certain points in an even smaller ball by using the work of Inoue \cite{EI}.
+Results such as these are often called ``stabiliser preservation'' results in the stacks literature.